stephen shibley, land artist

 I am a land artist and labyrinth builder working within both public and private sector environments.
 My life journey has led me to explore the labyrinth as an inclusive expression, with its varied form and function, of the uniquely circuitous path to discovering one’s center, or creative core.
 My company logo embodies this journey.
 I design and build labyrinths that inspires transformation and harmony in our communities through reflection, play, celebration, and discovery.

-I am a licensed landscape architect and landscape contractor living and working in Estacada, Oregon.
+I retired my landscape architect licensure of 15 years in 2020.
+I continue to maintain my landscape contractor’s license of 28 years, living and working in Estacada, Oregon.
 For the last 30 years I have been reimagining a sense of place through the creative process of landscape design and construction.
 I am committed to co-creating playful, vibrant, rejuvenating and transformative landscapes that feed people’s mind, body, and soul.

 In my home community, I operate Oregon’s first SERF certified christmas tree farm (a program that promotes Socially and Environmentally Responsible Farms).
-I am a founding member and Co-Chair of a local non-profit called SEED, a school district wide school garden program operating since 2009.
+I am a founding member and Co-Chair of SEED, a school district wide school garden program operating since 2009.
+In November of 2019, SEED became a program of the local non-profit Estacada Area Food Bank.
 I am a graduate of the Ford Institute for Community Building Leadership Program (TFFF) in 2011.

 When the opportunity arises I enjoy playing volleyball, canoeing and paddleboarding, mountain biking, hiking and camping.
 I have a bountiful edible garden and love going to Portland Timbers and Thorns soccer games with my family and friends.